-The course memo is important for students before the course, during the course and even after the course, which is why we recommend that it is easily accessible for the students.
-That is why we recommend “Syllabus” in Canvas.
+The course memo is important for students before and during the course, and sometimes even after the course.
+That is why we recommend making it is easily accessible for the students by linking to it from “Syllabus” in Canvas.

-Information about how a course is conducted must be included in the course memo, but Canvas “Syllabus” is a good place to have a short summary of the course with a link to the course memo for the detailed plan.
+Information about how a course is conducted must be included in the course memo, and Canvas “Syllabus” is a great place to add a link to the course memo.
 This is because the Syllabus is part of the course navigation menu and a course memo is too important to hide away.
-Students should be able to find it fast and without needing to look through the entire Canvas room.
+Students should be able to find it fast and without needing to look through the entire course room.

 By default, a list of all upcoming assignments is displayed under Syllabus in chronological order.
 That list is called “Course Summary”.
-We recommend that you as a teacher hide “Course Summary” due to multiple reasons:
+We recommend that you as a teacher hide the course summary due to multiple reasons:

-- The list has neither the structure from “Modules” nor the information about the assignments that is shown on the index page “Assignments”
+- The list has neither the structure from “Modules” nor the information about the assignments that is shown under “Assignments”.

 - You as a teacher can see all assignments even if they are not yet published, but the list doesn’t say if they are unpublished or published.